 St James Street (TM47804 71037) is clearly visible in the cliff section as a shallow depression aligned with the existing path that occupies the old street.
-A clear transition exists between the base geology (in this case a yellow sand) and humic brown sandy silt of the in-washed sediment, which includes pebbles and sandy silts with evidence of coal (Figure 6).
+A clear transition exists between the base geology (in this case a yellow sand) and humic brown sandy silt of the in-washed sediment, which includes pebbles and sandy silts with evidence of coal (Figure 7).
 The latter prevented acquisition of a radiocarbon date from this feature.
-Thus no date was established for the road which was one of the main thoroughfares into the town.
+Thus no date was established for the road which was said to be one of the main thoroughfares into the town.
 An additional attempt to secure a sample from the section revealed the presence of larger fragments of coal.
-In the future an attempt should be made to recover more dateable material from this section.
+Subsequent excavations in 2015 have suggested that the road cutting post-dates the medieval town.